Juma Al Majid: Early life and career

 Juma Majid was born in Al Shandagah, Dubai in 1930.
 He was a pearl diver's son.
 When Juma Al Majid turned 15, his uncle, Ahmad Majid Al Ghurair, asked him to assist him at his shop in Deira, and eventually opened a second small shop for him.
-He began by selling fabric and switched to air conditioners.
-By the 1970s, his company had grown to be the second largest distributor of General Electric products, selling up to 700,000 air conditioners per year.
+He opened his business in 1950 and began by selling fabric and switched to air conditioners.